axzilla/boilerbrew/README.md

 ## Troubleshooting

-If you encounter CORS issues:
+If you encounter issues:

+1. Verify that all required environment variables are correctly set in your hosting environment.
-1. Ensure the `ORIGIN` environment variable is correctly set in both development and production.
+2. For CORS issues, ensure the `ORIGIN` environment variable is correctly set and matches your frontend URL.
-2. Check that your PocketBase configuration allows requests from the specified origin.
+3. Check that your PocketBase configuration allows requests from the specified origin.

-For any other issues, please check the logs of both the SvelteKit and PocketBase services.
+4. Review the logs of both the SvelteKit and PocketBase services for any error messages.

+If problems persist, check the GitHub issues for this boilerplate or create a new issue detailing your problem.